cagov/unemployment/README.md

 This repository contains the screener for Californians to determine what benefits they may be eligible for.

-We've build the repository using Node v.12.16.2.
+We are developing the repository using Node v.12.16.2.

 ## Setup